 In his own argument against natural law in Judaism, the late Marvin Fox argued that the law is first revealed by God at Sinai before it is recognized as rational.
 Arguments about natural law are here shown to be based on claims regarding temporal-logical sequence.
 Which comes first, law or reason?
 Novak argues against Fox to say that the sequence tracked by Fox is true regarding hukkim (i.e. statutes in Jewish law such as kashrut that make no immediate rational sense), but not true regarding mishpatim (i.e. those laws, like that prohibiting murder, that make immediate rational sense).
 By Novak’s reading, God is first revealed to Israel as “good” at the Red Sea and it is this good that constitutes an a priori, independent ground upon which the people then accept Torah at Sinai (pp.26-9).
 But this is a rather strange assertion, given the pronounced grumbling and murmuring on the part of Israel after the revelation of God at the Red Sea before the revelation of law at Sinai.
 The revelation of divine goodness at the Red Sea (or is it power?) grounds and determines nothing beyond the event of its own sheer presence or happening.

 So let me pick a fight.
 Is eros ever natural?
 My own suggestion would be that the artifice of aesthetics and the interpretative imagination are bound up in the very relation they simultaneously confuse between ethics, law, and nature.
-Not just in natural law, the harder one tries to argue explicitly otherwise will only underscore why the delineation of norms will always appear if not show itself to be an arbitrary philosophical gesture.
+Not just in natural law, the harder one tries to argue explicitly otherwise will only underscore why the delineation of norms will always show itself to constitute an arbitrary philosophical gesture.